The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 1. Tourist crowds

-Tourism isn’t always a bad thing because it does bring benefits, but often isn’t what you’re after when looking for the best retirement destination in France.
+Tourism isn’t always a bad thing because it does bring benefits, but it often isn’t what you’re after when looking for the best retirement destination in France.
 Of course, larger cities like Nice, Marseilles, and Saint-Tropez will see much more tourism than others.

 The easiest way to avoid this, if it will be a problem for you, is to live in one of the smaller towns in the region.
 Not only will this offer a quieter lifestyle, but property prices will be more attractive too.